Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 - This means that Docker runs `python northern_lights.py`

-At first, when building the image, I used `CMD` isntead of `ENTRYPOINT`.
+At first, when building the image, I used `CMD` instead of `ENTRYPOINT`.
 However, this meant the command line arguments would replace `python northern_lights.py`.

 So, `arg1` `arg2` `arg3...` would run instead of `python northern_lights.py arg1 arg2 arg3...`, which lead to the script not running.